blakeembrey/writing/src/articles/2014/09/building-a-blog-with-metalsmith/index.md

 ## Deploying to Github Pages

 Now that we've got our static site running, we need to find a way to distribute it to the masses.
-For this, we can host it anywhere statically with no hassle, but I opted to use [Github Pages](https://pages.github.com/).
-What does this even require though?
-First, I added a `CNAME` file in the root of my `src` directory - this is needed for Github to allow a custom domain.
+We can host it anywhere statically without any hassle, but I opted to use [Github Pages](https://pages.github.com/).
+For this to work I added a `CNAME` file to the `src` directory - this is needed for Github to allow a custom domain.

 ```
 blakeembrey.com